Lupinus bicolor aka Miniature Lupine

 Miniature Lupine, Bicolored Lupine, Two Coloured Lupine

-How to care for Miniature Lupine
+How difficult is it to take care of Miniature Lupine

 If you're looking for a plant that offers a moderate level of challenge, Miniature Lupine is a great choice to test your gardening skills.